Lyrick Studios: Aftermath

 Due to the HIT acquisition of Lyrick and the death of Lyrick founder Richard C. Leach, it made Big Idea, owners of VeggieTales, wary of giving the distribution rights to a company that, as its founder Phil Vischer stated, "was no longer interested in working with properties they didn't own."
-In December 2001, Big Idea announced that they would be switching their general market distribution to WEA.
-The following month, Lyrick sued Big Idea for breach of contract and the case went to trial in April 2003.
-Lyrick argued that their draft agreement with Big Idea was binding, while Big Idea argued that the terms were still under negotiation and they never formally signed a contract.
-The court agreed with Lyrick, awarding Lyrick Studios $11 million in punitive damages, but the verdict was overturned on appeal two years later, and the Big Idea appeal was affirmed at the Supreme Court when they declined to take the case.
+In December 2001, Big Idea announced that they would be switching their general market distribution to Warner Home Video.
+The following month, HIT sued Big Idea for breach of contract and the case went to trial in April 2003.
+HIT argued that their draft agreement with Big Idea was binding, while Big Idea argued that the terms were still under negotiation and they never formally signed a contract.
+The court agreed with HIT, awarding HIT Entertainment $11 million in punitive damages, but the verdict was overturned on appeal two years later, and the Big Idea appeal was affirmed at the Supreme Court when they declined to take the case.